Ulverstone, Tasmania: Redevelopment

 The Central Coast Council has recently redeveloped the area to increase tourism.
 2010 saw the completion of a new basketball stadium, the Schweppes Arena.
 The arena holds around 1,100 people, cost $5.5 million to build and was completed just behind schedule. it overlooks the River Leven and is situated just behind the former stadium.

 In 2011, the Leven Bridge was replaced by a new bridge.
 It was built by VEC Civil Engineering for approximately $6.5 million, with the Department of Infrastructure, Energy and Resources and the Central Coast Council funding the project.
 In June 2011 a walking track between Turners Beach and Ulverstone was opened.

 A redevelopment of the wharf precinct was opened to the public on 17 November 2012.

+Climate

+Ulverstone has a oceanic climate (Köppen: Cfb), with very mild, relatively dry summers and cool, rainy winters.
+Influence from the Bass Strait significantly cools the climate, whilst creating noticeable seasonal lag.
+Average maxima vary from 21.1 C in February to 11.5 C in July while average minima fluctuate between 11.6 C in February and 3.6 C in July.

+Mean average annual precipitation is moderate, 936.5 mm spread between 147.3 precipitation days, and is concentrated in winter.
+Extreme temperatures have ranged from -3.2 C on 17 July 1982 to 30.8 C on 7 February 1967.
+Climate data was sourced from Forthside, a rural locality 9.3 km east south-east of Ulverstone.

 Education

-Ulverstone has three public primary schools and one public high school/college.
+Ulverstone has three public primary schools and one public high school/college: